 How does TikTok Pixel work?

-TikTok Pixel works by placing a small piece of code, called a Pixel, on a business’s website or app.
+TikTok Pixel works by placing a small piece of code on TikTok Shop, a business’s website or app.
 This Pixel then tracks user behavior and sends data back to TikTok, allowing businesses to track and analyze user behavior and measure the effectiveness of their advertising campaigns.

 The collected pixel information includes: